AlexandreBRNDTS/hackathon/README.md

 # FastAPI CSV Uploader

-This is a FastAPI application that allows users to upload CSV files and read their contents.
-It’s designed for ease of use and quick integration into various projects.
+This is a FastAPI application that allows users to upload .mseed files and read their contents.

 ## Features

-- Upload CSV files via a POST endpoint.
+- Upload .mseed files via a POST endpoint.
-- Read and return the contents of the uploaded CSV file as JSON.
+- Read and return the contents of the uploaded .mseed file as JSON.
 - Basic error handling for unsupported file types.

 ## Requirements

 - Python 3.9 or higher (if running locally)
 - Docker (for running the application in a container)
+- obspy (To read .mseed)

 ### Run the application